 Scalp micropigmentation can help those suffering with male pattern baldness by adding shape, colour and volume to a person’s hairline or entire scalp.

 Those suffering with alopecia.

-Alopecia is the term used to refer to the loss of hair on parts of the head and/or the body where it should naturally grow.
-Alopecia can affect young and old people, and both men and women.
+Alopecia refers to the loss of hair on parts of the head and/or the body where it should naturally grow.
+Alopecia can affect people of all ages, and both men and women.
 It is a condition that can occur without warning and often does not have a cure.
 Alopecia affects approximately 147 million people around the world.